mixticninja/mindmark/README.md

 ## Getting Started

-you can access the mindmark demo, with information about job market, training and companies in Toulouse-Occitannie-France
+you can access the mindmark demo example, with information about job market, training and companies in Toulouse-Occitannie-France

 ## License